LAND CONSERVATION OFFERS BENEFITS TO LAND OWNERS

 Interested in learning more about the process of conserving land?
 Check out our handy Step-by-Step Guide, and our answers to the most Frequently Asked Questions, about land conservation.

 If you or someone you know owns undeveloped land in the Davidson area, Davidson Lands Conservancy can help preserve it forever.
-Email Dave Cable, Executive Director, to learn how – or call him at 704-577-2004.
+Email Beth Wytiaz, Executive Director, to learn how – or call her at 704-421-0979.

 WHAT IS CONSERVATION?